 Forty-three alumni submitted proposals.
 (All proposals received a $500 award to encourage further engagement on their chosen topics.)

-In 2013, she co-founded the International Youth Alliance for Family Planning, whose mission is to enable youth from around the world to contribute a significant voice and lead interventions and decisions on family planning and reproductive health and rights.
+In 2013, Bozkurt co-founded the International Youth Alliance for Family Planning, whose mission is to enable youth from around the world to contribute a significant voice and lead interventions and decisions on family planning and reproductive health and rights.
+She was selected for a Phillips Ambassadors 10th Anniversary Alumni Award for her proposal to increase engagement of the organization in Myanmar, Vietnam and the Phillipines.
+She now works in Washington, D.C., as a consultant for the Health Plan Advisory Council at the Advisory Board Company.
+I

 Project: “East Asia for All,” development of a podcast series with a focus on East Asian popular culture